DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/04chapter3.md

 conceiving of mediation as an exclusively homogenous device determining, structuring and producing the action.
-In other terms, the idea of mediating conjunctures allows us to resolve criticisms regarding notions of *support,* interface and device, as covered in the second chapter.
-We develop the concept of mediating conjunctures because the word 'mediation' suggests the existence of a single mediating element, structured and defined that -- as the combustion engine described by Bachimont -- would transform space into time, completely determining every event produced within the frame of the mediation.
+In other terms, the idea of mediating conjunctures allows us to resolve criticisms regarding notions of *support*, interface and device, as covered in the second chapter.
+We develop the concept of mediating conjunctures because the word 'mediation' suggests the existence of a single mediating element, structured and defined that – as the combustion engine described by Bachimont – would transform space into time, completely determining every event produced within the frame of the mediation.
 As in the case described by Matteo Treleani,[^2] who asserts that a user before a web document is as an automaton, that is to say that in a nearly mechanic